Energy Analysis and Policy Student Scholarship

-Students who apply to enroll in either the EAP certificate or doctoral minor will automatically be considered for this scholarship.
+Students who apply to enroll in the EAP certificate during the application period will automatically be considered for one of the scholarships.
 Application can be found at https://go.wisc.edu/EAP-apply.

-This scholarship was made possible through a generous gift from Wes and Ankie Foell.
-A retired UW professor and energy analysis and policy professional, Wes Foell was a founding faculty member of the EAP certificate and has been a long-time champion of the program.
-An additional scholarship for a student whose graduate studies combine energy and health was made possible through a generous gift from Summerdale, Inc.
+Wes and Ankie Foell Scholarship in Energy Analysis and Policy: Wes Foell is a retired UW professor and energy analysis and policy professional.
+He was a founding faculty member of the EAP certificate and has been a long-time champion of the program.

 Applications will be reviewed by a faculty committee and will be awarded on the following criteria: